 • Buses run roughly 5:30am to 11:00pm, with limited night services on some routes

-From St. Julian’s (where Maltalingua is) you can catch direct buses to Valletta (25ish minutes), Sliema (10 minutes), and Mdina (about 45 minutes).
+From St. Julian’s (where Maltalingua is) you can catch direct buses to Valletta (around 25 minutes), Sliema (10 minutes), and Mdina (about 45 minutes).
 Pretty straightforward.

-Now, the honest bit.
-Buses can be unreliable.
-During peak hours and in summer especially.
+Now the honest bit.
+Buses can be unreliable, especially during peak hours and in summer.
 They run late.
-Popular routes get absolutely packed.
-Sometimes two buses show up back-to-back and then nothing for twenty minutes — classic.
-If you’ve got morning class, build in a buffer.
-Leave ten minutes earlier than you think you need to.
-Most students figure out the rhythm within a few days and stop stressing about it.
-But that first couple of days can be a bit chaotic.
+Popular routes get packed.
+Sometimes two buses show up back to back and then nothing for twenty minutes.
+If you’ve got a morning class, build in a buffer and leave ten minutes earlier than you think you need to.
+Most students figure out the rhythm within a few days and stop worrying about it, but that first couple of days can feel a bit chaotic.

 Because the island is so small, walking genuinely works for a lot of trips.
 From Maltalingua in St. Julian’s:

-• Sliema — 20 minutes along the seafront (one of the nicest walks on the island, actually)
+• Sliema: 20 minutes along the seafront, one of the nicest walks on the island

-• Spinola Bay — 10 minutes.
-Gorgeous.
+• Spinola Bay: 10 minutes.
 Probably the most photographed spot in the area

-Summer warning though: midday walks in July and August are brutal.
+A summer warning, though: midday walks in July and August are brutal.
 Carry water.
 Wear sunscreen.
 Save the longer walks for mornings or late afternoon.
-And wear proper shoes — Maltese pavements are (let’s say) characterful.
+And wear proper shoes, because Maltese pavements are, let’s say, characterful.
 Comfort over style here.

-The Gozo ferry goes from Ċirkewwa to Mġarr.
-Takes about 25 minutes.
-Return ticket is €4.65 and you only pay on the way back (which is a weird system but nobody’s complaining).
-Gozo is quieter, greener, a completely different vibe from the main island.
-Loads of students go for a weekend — the Citadel in Victoria, swimming at Ramla Bay, coastal walks.
-Highly recommend it.
-One of the highlights of any Malta trip, genuinely.
+The Gozo ferry goes from Ċirkewwa to Mġarr and takes about 25 minutes.
+A return ticket is €4.65 and you only pay on the way back, which is a strange system but nobody’s complaining.
+Gozo is quieter and greener, a completely different feel from the main island.
+Loads of students go for a weekend to see the Citadel in Victoria, swim at Ramla Bay, and walk the coast.
+I’d recommend it.
+It’s one of the highlights of any Malta trip.

 Then there’s the Valletta ferry.
 Sliema to Valletta, €1.50 each way, ten minutes across.
-It’s faster and way more scenic than the bus, and drops you right at the Valletta waterfront.
+It’s faster and far more scenic than the bus, and it drops you right at the Valletta waterfront.
 From St. Julian’s, walk to Sliema (or hop on a quick bus), grab the ferry, and you’re there.
-Best way to spend an afternoon in the capital.
-Way better than fighting for a seat on the bus.
+It’s the best way to spend an afternoon in the capital, and a lot nicer than fighting for a seat on the bus.

 Traditional white taxis exist.
-They’re expensive.
-They don’t always use meters.
-Skip them.
+They’re expensive and they don’t always use meters, so skip them.

 • Download it before you arrive

-• Surge pricing on busy weekend nights — Paceville on a Saturday, expect to pay a bit more
+• Surge pricing kicks in on busy weekend nights, so for Paceville on a Saturday, expect to pay a bit more

 Split a Bolt with a classmate and for short trips with two or more people it’s actually cheaper than the bus.
 You’ll end up using it more than you expect.
-There’s also eCabs — a local service with fixed prices.
-Good for airport pick-ups if you want to pre-book rather than stand around waiting for a Bolt at midnight.
+There’s also eCabs, a local service with fixed prices.
+It’s good for airport pick-ups if you want to pre-book rather than stand around waiting for a Bolt at midnight.

 Staying more than two weeks?
 Renting something might make sense.

 Electric scooters (GoTo is the main one) are scattered around St. Julian’s and Sliema.
-Unlock via an app, ride where you need to go, leave it.
-Good for short trips.
-But — and I cannot stress this enough — Malta’s drivers are chaotic.
-Not aggressive exactly, just… unpredictable.
+Unlock one via an app, ride where you need to go, and leave it.
+They’re good for short trips.
+But I cannot stress this enough: Malta’s drivers are chaotic.
+Not aggressive exactly, just unpredictable.
 Be careful on a scooter.
-Bicycles exist as an option but honestly, between the hills, the narrow roads, and the drivers who aren’t always aware cyclists exist, most people don’t bother.
+Bicycles are an option too, but between the hills, the narrow roads, and the drivers who aren’t always aware that cyclists exist, most people don’t bother.

-Malta International Airport.
-The only one.
-Down in the south near Luqa.
-Getting to St. Julian’s takes 20–30 minutes depending on traffic.
+Malta International Airport is the only one, down in the south near Luqa.
+Getting to St. Julian’s takes 20 to 30 minutes depending on traffic.

 Options: